hsnlab/escape/pox/ext/doc/source/orchest/ros_API.rst

 *ros_API.py* module
 ===================

+Implements the platform and POX dependent logic for the Resource Orchestration Sublayer.

-:any:`InstallNFFGEvent` can send mapped NF-FG to the lower layer
+:any:`InstallNFFGEvent` can send mapped NF-FG to the lower layer.

-:any:`VirtResInfoEvent` can send back virtual resource info requested from upper layer
+:any:`VirtResInfoEvent` can send back virtual resource info requested from upper layer.

-:any:`GetGlobalResInfoEvent` can request global resource info from lower layer
+:any:`GetGlobalResInfoEvent` can request global resource info from lower layer.

-:any:`ResourceOrchestrationAPI` represents the ROS layer and implement all related functionality
+:any:`ResourceOrchestrationAPI` represents the ROS layer and implement all related functionality.

 Module contents
 ---------------